 - 1. Digital Display

 - 2. Mode ID

 - 3. Mode Indicator (LED)

-- 4. Push Simultaneously for Diagnostic Mode and Fluid Level Check (optional)
+- Push Simultaneously for Diagnostic Mode and Fluid Level Check (optional)

-Fig. 4.
-2, WTEC III Shift Selector --------- --------- ------------------ ---------- driver of transmission malfunctions.
+Fig. 4.2, WTEC III Shift Selector

+The 3000 MH, 4000 MH, and 4000 MHP series transmission systems are designed to warn the driver of transmission malfunctions.
 The driver of a vehicle equipped with these transmissions should know the extent of the warning system in order to safely operate the vehicle.
 See Chapter 2 for information on the warning system.